 At the highest fan speed, it has a sound level of 52dB.
 This is slightly higher than the average home noise at 40dB but below a normal conversation and background music at 60dB.

-As a smart air purifier, the unit is compatible with AI assistants, specifically Alexa.
+As a smart-control air purifier, the unit is compatible with Amazon Alexa.
 With Alexa, you can turn on and off the unit.
-All you’ve to do is speak any of the following commands: “Alexa, turn on/off the air purifier,” or “Alexa, turn on/off Ultraviolet mode on the air purifier.”
+All you’ve to do is speak to any of the following commands: “Alexa, turn on/off the Toshiba air purifier,” or “Alexa, turn on/off Ultraviolet mode on the Toshiba air purifier.”

 Suitable Room Size for Toshiba Smart Air Purifier: